tmhglnd/mercury/docs/tutorial.md

-⚠️ **This Mercury tutorial is outdated, for up-to-date tutorials please use the browser version of mercury at [mercury.timohoogland.com](https://mercury.timohoogland.com)** ⚠️
+⚠️ **If you are a first time user of Mercury it is recommended to use the browser version instead of the Max version.
+Please visit [mercury.timohoogland.com](https://mercury.timohoogland.com) and follow the tutorials there.
+If you plan to use Max8 you can follow the install instructions below, after that it is still recommended to follow the tutorials via the browser** ⚠️

 # 🤓 Mercury Tutorial